safing/web/_videos/2020-04-09-the-portmaster-is-in-pre-alpha.md

 ---
-category: video # possible values: blog video podcast
+# possible values: blog video podcast
+category: video
+layout:   video
 # ⚠️ ALWAYS follow this format: "#001 - Some sweet title"
 # this has to be consistent for displaying only the episode number or only the title
 title: "#002 - The Portmaster is Almost Ready"